-Job growth for chiropractic looks good over the next decade: The Bureau of Labor Statistics projects a 11% growth in the field through 2030.
-This rate is above average for all jobs in the U.S for the same time period (2021-2031).
+Job growth for chiropractic looks good over the next decade: The Bureau of Labor Statistics projects a 10% growth in the field through 2031.
+This rate is 5% above average for all jobs in the U.S for the same time period (2021-2031).

 All types of people are seeking chiropractic care.
 And while back pain is the most common reason to see a chiropractor, more and more people are looking for relief for other issues as well as for overall wellbeing, Fishel says.